abm120/abm120.github.io/_pages/about.md

 🔬 My research is grounded in AI Reasoning, Planning, and Sequential Decision-Making frameworks.
 I investigate the performance of generative AI models at various reasoning tasks for sequential decision-making, explore how benchmarks assess relevant constructs, and design agentic frameworks that are reliable and trustworthy.

-🤖 My research interests also span Human-AI interaction, exploring how humans can augment AI with guidance via {domain & commonsense} knowledge, preferences, intuition, etc. And how AI can assist humans by offering data, compute, {narrow & broad} intelligence capabilities.
-I also have a broader interest in AI governance and policy.
+🤖 My research interests also span AI Alignment & Human-AI interaction, exploring how humans can augment AI with guidance via {domain & commonsense} knowledge, preferences, intuition, etc. And how AI can assist humans by offering data, compute, {narrow & broad} intelligence capabilities.
+I also have a broader interest in Agentic AI Applications, governance and policy.

 ---